travis-ci/docs-travis-ci-com/user/conditions-v1.md

 sender != "deploy bot"
 ```

-This excludes forks:
+Do not build on forks:

 ```
 fork == false
 ```

-This match the commit message against a regular expression:
+Build only when the commit message matches against the given regular expression:

 ```
 commit_message !~ /(no-deploy|wip)/
 ```

-This makes sure a build, stage, or job only runs on Linux:
+Build only on Linux:

 ```
 os == linux